 MODIFIED ESSAY QUESTION 1 (22 marks)

 You are a junior CL consultant working in a small hospital.
-A 23yo Indian who is a overseas student doing a Masters degree in Economics presents to ED with one month history of epigastic pain, rectal bleeding and frequent postprandial vomiting.
+A 23yo Indian woman who is a overseas student doing a Masters degree in Economics presents to ED with one month history of epigastic pain, rectal bleeding and frequent postprandial vomiting.
 She reports 5 kg weight loss in the past month.
 Prior to this, she was experiencing increased fatigue.
 She has intermittently used cannabis, the last time around a month ago.

 She is clinically dehydrated with a persistent tachycardia, and her bloods demonstrate hypoglycemia and a metabolic acidosis.
 There is no medical history of note.
 The ED gives her IV fluids, thiamine, metoclopromide and pantoprazole and she is admitted under general medicine.